jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 <img src="images/jalapeno-ui-data-collections.png" width="900">

 ### Topology Viewer
-Prompts the user to select a graph from the dropdown and then displays the graph in the center of the screen.
+The Topology Viewer prompts the user to select a graph from the dropdown and then displays the graph in the center of the screen.
 The graph is interactive and the user can hover over a node to see more information about it.
 There are also dropdowns to change the graph's layout and to show a 'nodes-only' view.
-Funally the user can click on nodes along a path and the relevant SRv6 uSID stack will be displayed in the upper right corner of the screen.
+Finally the user can click on nodes along a path and the relevant SRv6 uSID stack will be displayed in the upper right corner of the screen.

+> [!NOTE]
+> There is currently a bug in the Topology Viewer where the node highlight and click function doesn't work at first.
+Try changing the layout using the upper left dropdown, then change it back to the **Default Layout** dropdown.
+Node highlighting and clicking functionality should then work.

 <img src="images/jalapeno-ui-topology-viewer.png" width="900">